 Prior to the introduction of SQL Server 2005 and SQL Native Client, Microsoft recommended using the OLE DB database interface and MDAC to connect to SQL Server.
-You can continue to use this solution if you do not need to take advantage of new features in SQL Server 2005.
+You can continue to use this solution if you do not need to take advantage of new features in SQL Server 2005 or SQL Server 2008.